Learning rate adaptive stochastic gradient descent optimization methods: numerical simulations for deep learning methods for partial differential equations and convergence analyses: Analysis of the test loss for SGD with constant learning rate

 \section{Analysis of the test loss for SGD with constant learning rate}

 The next goal is to apply \cref{cor:convergence_in_probability_ex} to a simplified version of the methodology described in \cref{sec:algorithmic_description} where the learning rate is decreased whenever the loss value increased in the last training step.
-In order to ensure convergence of the learning rates to zero we need to verify that this almost surely happens infinitely many times during the training process.
+To do this, we need to verify the assumptions of \cref{cor:convergence_in_probability_ex}.
+The main step is to ensure convergence of the learning rates to zero, for which we need to verify that the loss value increases almost surely infinitely many times during the training process.
 This is the content of the next two sections.